 Sometimes more than one person has a judgment saying you owe them money.
 They might all send court orders (writs) to your bank or employer.

 Your employer or bank can only follow one order at a time.
-They must follow a waiting list based on which order they received first.
-There is one big exception.
-Your employer or bank must follow orders from these two agencies before any other writs of garnishment:
+Other creditors must wait their turn based on which order your employer or bank received first.

-Department of Workforce Services (DWS): They collect money for overpayments of unemployment or public assistance benefits.
+• Department of Workforce Services (DWS): They collect money for overpayments of unemployment or public assistance benefits.

 If your bank or employer gets an order from ORS or DWS, they must keep sending money to those agencies until that debt is completely paid off.
 This means your employer or bank will not send money to anyone else until the ORS or DWS debt is paid in full.

-Objecting to the judgment
+Objecting to the Judgment

 You cannot use a garnishment hearing to challenge why the judgment was entered.
 If you think the judgment should not have been entered against you (for example, if you were never served with the original lawsuit), you must address the judgment itself:

-- You were never served: You didn't get the original legal papers telling you that you were being sued.
+• You were never served: You didn't get the original legal papers telling you that you were being sued.

-- A mistake or surprise: Something happened that was out of your control which kept you from answering the lawsuit on time.
+• A mistake or surprise: Something happened that was out of your control which kept you from answering the lawsuit on time.

-- The judgment is already paid: You can prove the debt was already settled.
+• The judgment is already paid: You can prove the debt was already settled.

 An appeal is a formal request for a higher court to review your case.
 An appeal is not a motion.
 It is a different legal process that you use if you believe the judge made a specific legal mistake during your case.